 Lary, full of promise after his rookie season, started 1956 on a losing note.
 By July 4 his record stood at 4-10.
 For example, on April 17, Opening Day at Briggs Stadium, the right hander gave up a two-run pinch double to Kansas City's Gus Zernial in the seventh inning and lost, 2-1, despite tossing a six-hitter and hitting an inside-the park homer off the Athletics' Alex Kellner.
 On April 27 Lary lost at home again, 4-3, when he gave up a two-run circuit clout to Cleveland's Bobby Avila in the tenth inning.
 But on May 2, Lary improved to 1-2 when he stifled New York on a three-hitter, one being Mickey Mantle's solo homer, to win at Yankee Stadium, 8-1.

 Frank continued to feed off the Yankees.
 On May 16 at Briggs Stadium, the Red Sox hung him with a 4-2 loss, dropping his record to 1-5.
 But six days later in Detroit, Lary, with Red Wilson behind the plate, beat the Yankees and ace lefty Whitey Ford, 3-2.
 The Tigers trailed in the ninth, 2-0, but Charlie Maxwell, who had enjoyed a career year in 1956 by averaging .326, led off with a double and moved to third when the ball eluded Mantle in center.
-After two were out, Wilson hit a two-run homer into the lower left-field seats.
+Wilson then hit a two-run homer into the lower left-field seats.
 The victory improved Lary's record to 2-5.
-On June 1 the tenacious Tiger earned his fourth victory of the year and fourth straight career win over New York, 6-3, when Bob Kennedy lifted Detroit with a fifth-inning grand slam off Whitey Ford.
+On June 1 the tenacious Tiger earned his fourth victory of the year and fourth straight career win over New York, 6-3, when Bob Kennedy lifted Detroit with a fifth-inning grand slam off Tommy Byrne.
 Still, Lary lost five more, including a 5-3 defeat to the Yankees on June 19, before he won game number five on July 5.
-In his late June loss in the Bronx, Frank blanked the Yankees for six innings, but a pair of doubles by Yogi Berra, one in the seventh and another in the eighth, helped lift the Bombers into a 4-3 lead.
+In his loss, Frank blanked the Yankees for six innings, but a pair of doubles by Yogi Berra, one in the seventh and another in the eighth, helped lift the Bombers into a 4-3 lead.
 New York reliever Tommy Byrne hit a solo homer in the ninth, dropping Frank's ledger to 4-7 on the season and 5-2 lifetime against New York.

 Lary's low point occurred at Kansas City on July 1 when, after allowing five hits before the sixth inning, he filled the bases by allowing a double, a hit batsman, and a walk.
 Singles by Joe DeMaestri and Vic Power plated three runs, the tough-luck hurler departed for a reliever, and Detroit lost, 4-3.
 The loss marked Lary's fifth straight setback in three weeks and dropped his record to 4-10.
 Not discouraged, he won at home on July 5, 13-7, when the Tigers pounded right hander Bob Lemon and four Indians relievers for 14 hits and 13 runs.
 Meanwhile, Lary tossed a few knucklers en route to a five-hitter, although Jim Busby and Al Rosen each homered.